latterdaylegion/pi-hole_blacklists/README.md

 Had to split up to upload to github for use in Pi-hole as I could not get other methods to work at this time.

+THe adult_blacklist_custom is based on the urls list provided from UT1.
+I found a lot of the domains in the links were not in the main adult block list so I decided to create this custom list.
+There have been some false positives like google.com and github.com so just whitlist in Pi-Hole as needed.

 There may be a better way so I am open to suggestions.

 # Planned: